Stamped Concrete Coloring Options

 What makes a stamped concrete job really stand out?

-Taking the time and the little extra expense to add concrete accent pieces, medallions and/or border art.
-Make your job unique with any one of our stamped concrete medallions that are available in a large array of sizes from a 3’ flaming sun skin to a 13’ 16 point star medallion.
-Your customer may love a compass medallion colored with the Ez-accent and Ez-tique or not colored at all.
-We have smaller hand carved items too like a dragonfly, hummingbird and butterflies as well as fish, leaves, horses, etc. We even have all kinds of animal tracks such as bear paws, crane feet, and even a giraffe.
-Border art is available in the popular grapevine, daisies, wild mustangs, autumn ivy and dolphins among many other choices.
-Set your work apart, take fabulous pictures of your jobs and increase your customer base.
+Taking the time to add concrete accent pieces, medallions, and border art is a great way to customize your project.
+Make your job unique with any one of our stamped concrete medallions available in a large array of sizes, like the 3’ Flaming Sun Skin or the impressive 13’ 16-point Star Medallion.
+Your customer may love the Compass Rose Medallion colored with Accent and EZ-Tique or not colored at all.
+We offer smaller hand carved items too; garden accents such as a dragonfly, hummingbird, and butterflies.
+If wildlife is more your style, there are fish, leaves, horses, moose and deer to name a few.
+We even have all kinds of animal tracks such as bear paws, even a dinosaur print.
+Border art is available in the popular Grapevine, Daisies, Wild Mustangs, Autumn Ivy, Dolphins, and many more.
+Set your work apart, take fabulous pictures of your jobs, share in our online gallery and social media, and increase your customer base.
+We love to showcase our customer’s projects.

 Stamped Concrete Edge Liners